-An area of this website has been completed and it is dedicated to the preservation of the temple endowment and ceremony, and also, to teach according to the spirit of prophecy and revelation the meaning and purpose for the tokens and signs of the priesthood in this mortality, that you may know how more perfectly, to approach the Lord and receive.
-This specific section under the sub-heading “EXPOUNDING THE ENDOWMENT” has reference to the tokens and signs of the priesthood and their meaning.
+An area of this website has been dedicated to the preservation of the temple endowment and ceremony; and also, to teach according to the spirit of prophecy and revelation the meaning and purpose for the tokens and signs of the priesthood which are intended to guide you in this mortality not just in the life hereafter that you may know more perfectly how to approach the Lord and be received.

 “F. Preisigke, studying the same gesture among the Egyptians (it is none other than the famous ‘Ka’ gesture), notes that it represents submission (the ‘hands up’ position of one surrendering on the battlefield) while at the same time calling the attention of heaven to an offering one has brought in supplication.
 He also points out that the early Christians used the same gesture in anticipation of a visitation from heaven, to which they added the idea of the upraised arms of the Savior on the cross…Enoch was another who as he prayed ‘stretched forth his arms, and his heart swelled wide as eternity’ and to comfort him God sent him the vision of Noah’s salvation.”
 (Hugh Nibley, “The Early Christian Prayer Circle” in Mormonism and Early Christianity, 1987, p.
 59.)